For writers & screenwriters

 Keep it clearly fictional

-Watermarked output keeps it obviously a creative asset, not a real message.
+Use explicit story, manuscript or promo context so it remains a creative asset, not a claimed real message.

 A simple workflow